mr-bt/manager.README/README.md

 #### Decision-making process

-* Write it down with 6 pages or less.
+* Write it down with 6 or fewer pages.
 Less is more!
 * State the problem, assumptions, constraints and risks.
 * Simplify, simplify simplify!
 Challenge everything!
 Model the problem!
 * Define how good looks like.